 The most dangerous places on earth

-The world is a beautiful and fascinating place, with flowing mountain ranges and golden beaches attracting people from across the globe who chose to spend the little time they have away from their jobs lazing on the sand and seeing the sights, but there are certain destinations that people wouldn’t even consider going to and it isn’t because of the bad scenery.
-Here’s a few of the most dangerous places you can possibly travel to and exactly why you shouldn’t go there.
+The world is a beautiful and fascinating place, with flowing mountain ranges and golden beaches attracting people from across the globe who choose to spend the little time they have away from their jobs lazing on the sand and seeing the sights, but there are certain destinations that people wouldn’t even consider going to and it isn’t because of the bad scenery.
+Here are a few of the most dangerous places on Earth you can possibly travel to and exactly why you shouldn’t go there.

 Namibia – Skeleton coast